MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

 **that they even have in-built washrooms** &ndash;
-because by the time you manage to walk out of one of those trucks keeping fully compliant with proper industrial safety rules, your urgent piece of "business" will be very much done.
+because by the time you manage to walk out of one of those trucks keeping fully compliant with proper industrial safety rules, your urgent piece of "business" would be very much done.
 Also, by the way, when those wheels roll, be very sure to keep good distance!!_

 ![](CATMiningTruck.jpg)